Neville11/UCL-Foosball-19/readMe.txt

 -Play Foosball matches and win game

 How To Run
+-Pip Install requiremnts.tx
+-Run Screens.py
--Run Screens.py (if pygame and moviepy are sucessflly installed) -Cut and Paste all images from image file into same directory as python programs
+-Cut and Paste all images from image file into same directory as python programs

 Installing Libraries